 Selected Federal Laws and Regulations on Employment Discrimination

 Duke is committed to encouraging and sustaining work and learning environments that are free from harassment and prohibited discrimination.
 Duke prohibits discrimination and harassment in the administration of both its employment and educational policies.
-Equal employment and educational opportunities are provided without regard to race, color, religion, age, gender, gender identity, sexual orientation, national origin, genetic information, veteran status, or disability.
+Equal employment and educational opportunities are provided without regard to age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.
 Duke also makes good faith efforts to recruit, hire, and promote qualified women, minorities, individuals with disabilities, and veterans.

 In accordance with Title IX of the Education Amendments of 1972, Duke prohibits discrimination based on sex.
 Sexual harassment is a form of sex discrimination.
-Duke has designated a director of Title IX compliance in the Office for Institutional Equity as its Title IX coordinator.
+Duke has designated a Title IX Coordinator for administration of Duke's Title IX program.

-The following are selected laws and regulations on employment discrimination.
+The following are selected laws and regulations on discrimination in employment and education.
 These laws and regulations are listed in the order in which they were enacted.

 The Equal Pay Act of 1963 (EPA) was enacted as an amendment to the Fair Labor Standards Act, forbidding sex-based wage discrimination in employment.

 Title VI of the Civil Rights Act of 1964 prohibits discrimination in any program or activity and against applicants and students on the basis of race, color, and national origin.